madsbuch/blog/_posts/2015-12-19-100-days-of-fibonacci-day-prolog.md

 R = 55 .
 {% endhighlight %}

-The problem is that we use the `is/2` notation.
-This enforces evaluation of the right side and puts the result in the variable on the left side.
+A problem here is that we use the `is/2` notation.
+It enforces evaluation of the right side and puts the result in the variable on the left side.
 This is something we want to avoid in logical programming, as we need the right side to be defined.
 The reason is that we can not choose what to derive anymore.

 Yesterday I put up a little challenge to try to figure out where 55 came from.
-This challenge would have been ideal to solve in Prolog as we can use the same code to derive what _n_ is for a given Fibonacci number.
+This challenge is ideal to solve in Prolog as we can use the same code to derive what _n_ is for a given Fibonacci number.
 We would have done something like.